Scriptorium is a semester-long high school elective that practices the craft of storytelling.

 In Scriptorium, your high school-age student will learn the basics of good story structure and word weaving by practicing the fine art of creative writing.

-By participating in the salon, your student will practice the skills of verbal and written storytelling, peer critique and editing, and what it takes to get a story from idea to published paper.
-They’ll walk away with original writing they can then seek for publication, add to their college transcript and application, or hang with pride on the fridge.
+By participating in the class, your student will practice the skills of storytelling, peer critique and editing, and what it takes to get a story from idea to published paper.
+They’ll walk away with an original short story or chapter for a longer novel they can then seek for publication, add to their college transcript and application, or hang with pride on the fridge.

 Possible credit earned through Scriptorium: